Financial Literacy Matters – More Than Ever!

 Financial literacy is important for financial well-being.
 It helps us:

-The job losses, economic downturn and uncertain future that accompany the COVID-19 pandemic have created financial stress both individually and nationally.
+The job losses, economic downturn and uncertain future that accompanied the COVID-19 pandemic and beyond have created financial stress both individually and nationally.
 Financial literacy is a tool that can be used to optimize available financial resources, minimize hardship, and make a plan to rebuild financial health.

 Did you know?

-- In 2019, 40% of working Canadians were feeling financially stressed.
-(The Canadian Payroll Association’s NPW 2019 Employee Research Survey Results)
+- In 2023, 37% of working Canadians were feeling financially stressed.
+(National Payroll Institute‘s Annual Survey of Working Canadians as reported in Cision)

 - Many Canadians have low scores in financial knowledge and/or financial confidence.
 Both knowledge and confidence play a role in financial decision making.
 (The Link Between Financial Confidence and Financial Outcomes for Working-aged Canadians, 2016)

-- Financial literacy, resources and tools are helping Canadians to manage their money.
-(Canadians and their Money: Key Findings from the 2019 Canadian Financial Capability Survey)
+- Financial literacy, resources and tools can helping Canadians to manage their money and gain financial resilience.
+(A focus of the National Financial Literacy Strategy 2021-2026)

 Learn more at Financial Literacy in Canada, from the Financial Consumer Agency of Canada.